synopsys-sig/synopsys-action/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/synopsys-sig/synopsys-action?color=blue&label=Latest%20Version&sort=semver)

-The latest version of the Synopsys Bridge is: [Version 0.7.2](https://sig-repo.synopsys.com/artifactory/bds-integrations-release/com/synopsys/integration/synopsys-action/0.1.72/)
+The latest version of the Synopsys Bridge is available at: [Synopsys Bridge](https://sig-repo.synopsys.com/artifactory/bds-integrations-release/com/synopsys/integration/synopsys-action/)

 The Synopsys GitHub Action allows you to configure your pipeline to run Synopsys security testing and take action on the security results.
 The GitHub Action leverages the Synopsys Bridge, a foundational piece of technology that has built-in knowledge of how to run all major Synopsys security testing solutions, plus common workflows for platforms like GitHub.